 Drive around in circles takin' every street he can

-we're reeling in Soho
+in the morning we're reeling in Soho

 Rocking a studio -- ten feet down below